tiger-pillow/myblog.dev.repo/2021/content/post/reflection1.md

    It was tough.
 I was the only sophomore in the class, and the only STEM person.
 Sometimes I don't even understand what others are saying (later I learned about [Sokal Affair](https://en.wikipedia.org/wiki/Sokal_affair)).
 But without it I would never have known the life of early Asian immigrants, nor have as much of an appreciation for my heritage.

-### 5. ART 005 Blue by Prof. Jessical Helfand
+### 5. ART 005 Blue by Prof. Jessica Helfand

    I was lucky.
 Blue was the most popular freshman seminar, and I won the lottery (16 out of 140 sign-ups).
    The class is about Blue, but from the artistic perspective.
 Why is blue associated with sadness?
-Why are there so few blue vegetables(blueberries are purple)?
+Why are there so few blue vegetables? (blueberries are in fact, purple)

-   I didn't appreciate this class when taking it.
+   I didn't appreciate this class while I was taking it.
 In fact, I hated it.
-I wasn't used to the way artist work, think, and do things.
+I wasn't used to the way artists work, think, and do things.
 I felt the rubric vague and unhelpful.
 It was only later in my time at Yale I appreciated this class.

-   Half of the course were conducted at various treasure locations at Yale -- the Beinecke, the Peabody, the Harvey Cushing center, Yale Art Gallery etc. We had guests like Richard Prum and HBO animators (who made the intro of GOT).
+   Half of the course were conducted at various treasures at Yale -- the Beinecke, the Peabody, the Harvey Cushing center, Yale Art Gallery etc. We had guests like Richard Prum and HBO animators (who made the intro of GOT).
 I also got a chance to interact with the more artistic Yalies (whom I seldom cross path with ever since) and learn to appreciate their talents.

 ### 6. CPSC 230 Data Structures and Algorithm by Prof. Eisenstat